Chapter V: Self-Harm and Suicidal Behaviour

 In all cases where self harm or attempted suicide is suspected or known, the child should be seen by a doctor at the A&E department.

 For cases where self harm has been reported but the child is not in immediate danger, an Assessment should be undertaken to determine what course of action should follow.
 This will include consideration as to whether a referral to CAMHS is necessary and if a Section 47 Enquiry should be initiated.

 In all cases an assessment should consider whether:

-- Following an assessment there is significant concern that the child's family circumstances would continue to place them at risk of Significant Harm.
+- Following an assessment there is significant concern that the child's family circumstances would continue to place them suffering or likely to suffer Significant Harm.